jonathancorbin1/jonathancorbin1.github.io/about.markdown

 permalink: /about/
 ---

-I am blogging HTB writeups to help me obtain the OSCP.
-I will not be using metasploit.
+HTB writeups on my journey to the OSCP.
+I won't be using metasploit.